vipconsult/dockerfiles/jenkins-swarm-agent/README.md

 * **10.0.0.101** replace it with actual Jenkins master IP
 * *jenkins-v1 instead of just jenkins so that we can rotate the passwords - [Docker docs](https://docs.docker.com/engine/swarm/secrets/#example-rotate-a-secret)*

-**[vipconsult/jenkins-swarm-agent](https://hub.docker.com/r/vipconsult/jenkins-swarm-agent)**  is simple image that runs the jenkins swatm plugin jar file which connects to a given master using parameters from  the Docker secret

 **On the testing docker swarm**